-The state also provides funding to schools - that is not part of the state formula aid - for other expenses, such as special education costs.
-This funding accounted for \$427 million - or about 11% - of the \$3.76 billion in total revenue for school district operating expenses in 2016/17.
+The state also provides funding to schools - that is not part of the state formula aid - for other purposes, such as special education costs and reducing property taxes.
+This funding, which is detailed in Table 1 below, accounted for about \$492 million - or 12% - of the \$4.11 billion in total revenue for school district operating expenses in 2019/20.